The mixing time of the switch Markov chains: a unified approach: Definitions and preliminaries, the structure of the sets of realizations

 We will demonstrate the algorithm on Figure~\ref{fig:sweep}.
-In the first iteration of the outer loop, $\mathit{start}$ takes $10$ as its value.
-We call $x_1x_{10}$ the \textbf{start-chord} and $x_1x_2$ the \textbf{end-chord}.
-The algorithm \textbf{sweeps} the alternating chords along the circuit between $x_{2}$ and $x_{10}$, and vertex $x_1$ will be the \textbf{cornerstone} of this procedure.
+In the first iteration of the outer loop, $\mathit{start}$ takes index $12$ as its initial value.
+We call $x_1x_{12}$ the \textbf{start-chord} and $x_1x_2$ the \textbf{end-chord}.
+The algorithm \textbf{sweeps} the alternating chords along the circuit between $x_{2}$ and $x_{12}$, and vertex $x_1$ will be the \textbf{cornerstone} of this procedure.

-The inner loop works from the start-chord $x_1x_{10}$ (edge) towards the end-chord $x_1x_2$ (non-edge).
-The first value taken by $2t$ is $8$.
-Since $x_1x_{8}$ is a chord, $Z_1$ is obtained by switching along $x_1,x_{8},x_{9},x_{10}$.
-In the next step, $2t=6$.
-However, $x_1x_{6}$ is a non-chord, therefore \textsc{Sweep} calls \textsc{Double step} instead of \textsc{Swap}.
-Because $x_4x_7$ is not an edge, $Z_2$ is obtained by switching along $x_4,x_5,x_6,x_7$, and subsequently $Z_3$ is obtained by switching along $x_1,x_4,x_7,x_8$.
-The last iteration of the inner loop switches along $x_1,x_2,x_3,x_4$ and produces $Z_4$.
-Notice, that all of the chords on the circuit from $x_2$ to $x_{10}$ changed their status and $x_1x_{10}$ is no longer an edge (that is, in $Z_4$), but the rest of the chords have the same status in $Z_4$ as they had in $G$.
+The inner loop works from the start-chord $x_1x_{12}$ (edge) towards the end-chord $x_1x_2$ (non-edge).
+The first value taken by $2t$ is $10$.
+Since $x_{1}x_{10}$ is a chord, $Z_1$ is obtained by switching along $x_1,x_{12},x_{11},x_{10}$.
+In the next step, $2t=8$.
+However, $x_1x_{8}$ is a non-chord, therefore \textsc{Sweep} branches into line~\ref{state:switch2} instead of line~\ref{state:switch}. $Z_2$ is obtained by switching along $x_1,x_{10},x_9=x_6,x_7,x_8=x_1$.
+Subsequently $Z_3$ is obtained by switching along $x_1,x_6,x_5,x_4$; note that $x_8x_9=x_1x_6\notin E(Z_3)$.
+The last iteration of the inner loop (for the first iteration of the outer loop) switches along $x_1,x_4,x_3,x_2$ and produces $Z_4$.
+Notice, that all of the chords on the circuit from $x_2$ to $x_{10}$ changed their status and $x_1x_{12}$ is no longer an edge in $Z_4$, but the rest of the chords (except $x_1x_6$ and $x_1x_{2\ell-2}$) have the same status in $Z_4$ as they had in $G$.
+Furthermore, the edges and non-edges of the circuit have all been exchanged on the segment from $x_1$ to $x_{12}$.